commercial-emacs/xlsp/README.rst

    Overview
    --------
-   M-x xlsp-mode        toggles for the current buffer.
-   M-x global-xlsp-mode toggles globally.
+   M-x xlsp-mode        toggles for the current buffer M-x global-xlsp-mode toggles globally
-   C-M-i                completion (repeatable)
-   M-.                  jump to definition
+   C-M-i                completion (disambiguate then TAB to complete) M-.                  jump to definition
    M-,                  jump back from definition
-   C-u M-.              prompt jump to definition (TAB for completion)
+   C-u M-.              prompt jump to definition (TAB to complete)

    .emacs or init.el configuration
    -------------------------------